Bitcoin vs XRP Explained: Technology, Speed, and Investment Comparison

 Conclusion

-Bitcoin is a decentralized store of value with a fixed 21 million supply, secured by proof-of-work mining with no controlling company or authority.
-XRP is a payment settlement asset created by Ripple Labs for institutional cross-border transfers, using a validator consensus model that prioritizes speed and low cost over decentralization.
-Different architectures built for different jobs.
+Bitcoin is a decentralized, proof-of-work store of value with a 21 million cap and no central authority.
+XRP is a payment settlement asset created by Ripple Labs, using a consensus model designed for speed and institutional use.